INTRODUCTION

 COMPLEMENTARY LIFESTYLE STRATEGIES

-In addition to dietary modifications, other lifestyle changes can further support the wellbeing of children with autism.
-Regular physical activity, sufficient sleep and stress-reduction techniques can all contribute to improved overall health and wellbeing and enhanced cognitive function.
+In addition to dietary modifications, other lifestyle changes can further support the health and wellbeing of children with autism.
+Regular physical activity, sufficient sleep and stress-reduction techniques can all contribute to improved overall physical health and mental wellbeing and enhanced cognitive function.
 A balanced routine that includes these elements can work synergistically with a dairy-free diet to enhance mood, promote better digestion and support sustained behavioural improvements.
 These complementary strategies create a holistic approach to improving autism symptoms and supporting long-term development.

 CONCLUSION

 Eliminating dairy from the diet may offer a promising approach to improving autism symptoms by enhancing digestion, reducing inflammation and boosting cognitive function.
-Dairy proteins such as casein might exacerbate behavioural and digestive issues in some children and opting for a dairy-free lifestyle can help mitigate these challenges.
+Dairy proteins such as casein might exacerbate behavioural and digestive issues in some children, and opting for a dairy-free lifestyle can help mitigate these challenges.
 A dairy-free diet, coupled with plant-based alternatives and complementary lifestyle strategies, supports a healthier and more balanced environment, potentially leading to noticeable improvements in mood and focus and enhancing overall health and wellbeing.